masutaka/github-nippou/README.md

 ```
 $ github-nippou help
-Print today's your GitHub action
+Print today's your GitHub activity for issues and pull requests

 Usage:
   github-nippou [flags]